 James 3:5 — NIV

 How many fires do we light daily, without even realizing?
-A forced pause, a breath between thoughts and actions, can save us from setting the world, or even just one heart, ablaze.
+A forced pause, a breath between thought and action, can save us from setting the world, or even just one heart, ablaze.

 We’ve forgotten that words have both started wars and ended them.